 Velociped can withdraw from the tour twenty-one days before the starting date of the tour, at the latest, in case the minimum number of participants stated under the tour description is not attained.
 You will duly be informed without any delay in case of a withdrawal.
 Velociped will of course refund the paid tour price immediately.
 Please note our General Terms and Conditions.

 bookable additional services

-- Please pay attention: price plus rail transport to Bad Schandau! (ca. 9 Euro), visitor's tax in Dresden and Meißen
+- Please pay attention: price does not include rail transport to Bad Schandau (about 9 Euro) and tourism taxes in Dresden and Meißen

 - accommodation incl. breakfast

 - map of bike trails with marked route